 Justice Services

-Provides counselling services to individuals with sexual offenses, either self-referred or through probations, parole or classification officers.
-Deliver and develop programming and training for community, staff and partners (ie. responding to disclosures of sexual violence and strategies for working with individuals with sexual offenses; prevention work to involve healthy relationship education, etc..)
+The Sexual Violence Prevention and Outreach Counsellor (SVPOC) provides counselling services to individuals with sexual-related offenses, either self-referred or through probation, parole or classification officers.
+The SVPOC delivers and develops programming and training for community, staff, and partners (ie. strategies for working with individuals with sexual offenses; prevention work to involve healthy relationship education, programs to address anger and violence, etc.)

 Youth Services

-For more information on youth services, please contact Youth Services Manager Kim Oliver at (709) 922-1093
+For more information on youth services, please contact Youth Services Manager Ocean Wyatt at 709-922-2126 ext.
+241 or ocean.wyatt@nunatsiavut.com

 Community Shed Programming